 - Meconium Aspiration Syndrome.
 Fetal distress caused by a nuchal cord can sometimes lead to the release of meconium (the baby’s first stool) into the amniotic fluid.
 If the baby inhales this meconium, it can lead to meconium aspiration syndrome.
 This syndrome affects the baby’s breathing.

-Umbilical Cord Around Neck: Long Term Effects
+Umbilical Cord Around Neck: Long-Term Effects

 “How is this going to affect my baby in the long run?”
-That’s one the first questions that run through the minds of parents of children affected by nuchal cord complications.
+That’s one of the first questions that run through the minds of parents of children affected by nuchal cord complications.

 Below you’ll find a list of some potential conditions children can have as a result of nuchal cords.